Canadian Cities and Climate Change

 Our map of Tropical Nights shows that rising overnight temperature is another important consequence of climate change.
 In many places people can no longer count on night-time respite from summer heat.

-The prospect of dangerously hot weather in Canada’s cities means we need to follow Toronto’s lead in planning for heat waves: the city uses a heat warning system to alerts the population to elevated risk and operates a network of cooling centres to offer relief to vulnerable citizens.
+The prospect of dangerously hot weather in Canada’s cities means we need to follow Toronto’s lead in planning for heat waves: the city uses a heat warning system to alert the population to elevated risk and operates a network of cooling centres to offer relief to vulnerable citizens.

 More heat also means more pollution: high temperatures “bake” vehicle exhaust, turning it into harmful surface-level ozone and smog.
 This poses increased health risks [3, 4] and also makes the air very unpleasant to breathe.
 This is a good example where taking action to reduce health risks and promote wellness —such as creating more green space and urban forest cover—can also directly improve the quality of city life.